 How To Be a Whistleblower

-People often witness wrongdoing at work.
-They see waste, fraud or abuse that may hurt every American taxpayer.
-They might even witness corruption that puts the lives of others at stake.
-Most people stay silent out of fear, but some brave individuals do step forward and take a take a stand against criminal activity.
+People sometimes witness wrongdoing at work.
+They see waste, fraud or abuse that can hurt every American taxpayer.
+They might even witness corruption that puts the lives of others at risk.
+Many people stay silent out of fear, but some brave individuals do step forward and take a take a stand against criminal activity.

 Different rules and regulations exist depending on your whistleblower case.
 Specific laws exist for whistleblowers covering government fraud and military contractor fraud, including the Whistleblower Protection Act and the False Claims Act.
 If your case involves a private company or business, different laws protect whistleblowers’ rights, including qui tam law and the U.S. Constitution.